Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 Cons of having a separate syntax:
 * We add a distinct, new, feature to the language
-* It will be confusing because it seemingly performs the same task as the old behaviour/existing IBD
+* It will be confusing because it seemingly performs the same task as the old behaviour/existing Implementation By Delegation
 * Allows for a given class to use a mix of the two behaviours, which would be more confusing and bad design (in my personal opinion)

 The `class B : A to b` syntax has been argued by @voddan: